InQuest/ThreatIngestor/docs/plugins/source.rst

 Twitter
 -------

-The **Twitter** source can use three Twitter API endpoints out of the box:
+The **Twitter** source can use several Twitter API endpoints out of the box:
-Twitter lists, user timeline, and standard search.
+@mentions, Twitter lists, user timeline, and standard search.

 Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~